gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 where $$a$$ is the acceleration.

-The Minkowski vacuum — empty to an inertial observer — appears as a thermal state to an accelerating observer.
+The Minkowski vacuum, empty to an inertial observer, appears as a thermal state to an accelerating observer.

 What is vacuum depends on the observer.

 This is deeply disturbing.
-It connects the vacuum structure to the equivalence principle to the information paradox to the nature of spacetime itself.
+It connects the vacuum structure to the equivalence principle, to the information paradox, to the nature of spacetime itself.

 ---